 "Newtown has transformed America, and we need to build on that sense of urgency going forward," Blumenthal said.
 "Preventing gun violence was thought to be untouchable politically two months ago.
 That unspeakable horror has given us unstoppable momentum."

-Also Thursday, Connecticut Gov. Dannel P. Malloy announced that he wants to immediately ban high-capacity ammunition magazines, require background checks for the transfer
+Also Thursday, Connecticut Gov. Dannel P. Malloy announced that he wants to immediately ban high-capacity ammunition magazines, require background checks for the transfer of firearms and expand the state's assault weapons ban.

 The conference at Western Connecticut State University is to push President Barack Obama's gun control proposals.